pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/self-encapsulate-field.md

 Set step 1

-#|en| Let's look at <i>Self-Encapsulation</i> using the example of a range class.<br/><br/>Self-encapsulation differs from regular encapsulation by requiring even its own class to access fields through getters and setters.
+#|en| Let's look at *Self-Encapsulation*  using the example of a range class.<br/><br/>Self-encapsulation differs from regular encapsulation by requiring even its own class to access fields through getters and setters.

 Go to before "includes"